KILGORETROUT111/Grieg/examples/README.md

 # Examples

-Small, copy-pasteable snippets that exercise **Grieg** via the CLI.
+Small, copy-pasteable core-blocks that exercise **Grieg** via the CLI.
 These examples are designed to be readable on mobile and runnable on a laptop without extra setup.